-It’s hard to find fault with the e-tron Sportback’s cabin – it feels beautifully built and there’s loads of tech on offer
+It's very hard to find fault with the e-tron Sportback's cabin – it feels beautifully built and there's loads of technology on offer

 Quality inside the e-tron Sportback is exemplary.
-Nothing rattles, nothing shakes and the fully digital dashboard looks and feels absolutely first-rate.
+Nothing rattles, nothing shakes and the digital dashboard looks and feels absolutely first-rate.
 Audi has stuffed its first electric car with technology and most of it works seamlessly – fitting into your daily duties without fuss.

 This can’t be said of the e-tron Sportback's digital door mirrors, however.
-While you do get used to them eventually, if you ever find yourself hopping in and out of different cars, you’ll require extensive (and effective) re-calibration of your brain to ensure safe operation.
+While you do get used to them eventually, if you ever find yourself hopping in and out of different cars, you’ll need extensive (and effective) recalibration of your brain to ensure safe operation.
 We think they’re a bit of a gimmick; the car is a quiet and refined place to spend time even with the bulkier, conventional door mirrors.

 Audi e-tron Sportback dashboard

 The e-tron Sportback's dashboard design is among the slickest in any price bracket.
 It looks premium without feeling too flash, with a pair of touchscreens allowing access to the infotainment system and climate control settings.
 These screens are complimented by a fully-digital 'Virtual Cockpit' instrument cluster, which is one of the most expertly-integrated systems on the market.
 You can switch between trip information and full-screen mapping at the flick of the switch, all without losing sight of things like speed and remaining range.

 Quality is another high point for the e-tron Sportback.
 Everything feels beautifully built – and so it should for this car’s £63,000 list price for the entry-level model.
 We’ve not had a chance to sit in the range-topping Vorsprung model, but if the S line model we tested is anything to go by, we’ve little reason to believe the flagship e-tron would have any trouble rivalling the far pricier Bentley Bentayga for build quality, fit and finish.